alexwlchan/alexwlchan.net/src/_drafts/moving-youtube-likes.md

 The authentication code above works, but it has two major issues:

-*   It's reading my OAuth credentials from a JSON file on disk.
+*   It's reading my OAuth client config from a JSON file on disk.
-    Credentials should never be stored in plain text, so I want to store those somewhere more secure.
+    Credentials should never be stored in plain text, so I want to put that somewhere more secure.

 *   It doesn't remember the credentials from `flow.run_local_server()` -- every time I run the script, I have to go through the in-browser authentication flow.
     I was running the script many times as I gradually built up the code, and this quickly got annoying.

 Both of these issues can be solved using the [keyring module][keyring], which provides a platform-agnostic interface to the system password store (in my case, the login keychain on macOS).

-I changed the function to fetch the OAuth client config from the keychain, and to store retrieved credentials in the keychain also.
+I changed the function to fetch the OAuth client config from the keychain, and to store retrieved credentials in the keychain.
 When I run it repeatedly, it retrieves the stored credentials rather than sending me back through the in-browser flow.

 After running these scripts for a while, I discovered that Google's OAuth credentials expire after about a week.
 I wrote some rudimentary code to handle credential expiry -- it deletes the stored credentials, and sends me back through the in-browser flow.
-There are almost certainly better ways to do this, but my simplistic approach worked well enough for my one-off scripts.
+There are almost certainly better ways to do this, but my simplistic approach worked well enough for my one-off script.

 Here's my updated function: